jonathan-kee/DNS-Container/readme-cicd.md

 ^
-Try to follow to self hosted for your project, then follow the above: https://notes.kodekloud.com/docs/GitHub-Actions-Certification/Self-Hosted-Runner/Types-of-Runners/page
+Try to follow to self hosted for your project, then follow the above: https://notes.kodekloud.com/docs/GitHub-Actions-Certification/Self-Hosted-Runner/Types-of-Runners/page ^
+Try to follow setup Rocky VM using Vagrant

 Question: For self hosted, how to I prevent it from requesting github.com?